tolstenko/coolify-documentation/docs/coolify/applications.md

 ## Secrets
 Secrets are environment variables that should be set during build or runtime.

+## Exposed Port
+You can expose your application to a port on the host system.

+> Useful if you would like to use your own reverse proxy or tunnel and also in development mode of Coolify.

 ## Features

-## Enable Automatic Deployment
+### Enable Automatic Deployment
 Enable automatic deployment through webhooks.
-Default: `on`
+Enabled by default.
+> Useful to turn off if you would like to deploy your applications manually, not on every commit.

 ### Enable MR/PR Previews
 Automatically builds `Merge Request` and `Pull Requests`.
 Default: `off`